invertase/react-native-firebase/docs/database/usage/index.md

   });
 ```

 In some cases you may want the value from the local cache to be returned immediately, instead of checking for an updated value on the server.
-In those cases you can use once() to get the data from the local disk cache immediately.
+In those cases you can use the `once` method to get the data from the local disk cache immediately.

 ```js
 import database from '@react-native-firebase/database';